 Figure 35.22 (left) shows how the electron and scintillation yields for a minimum ionizing particle (m.i.p.) change with electric field.
-The free electron yield from the passage of a charged particle can be calculated from 'Wel' = 23.6 eV [273], the energy deposit that generates one ion-electron pair, the dE/dx of the particle, and 'R' the (unfortunately labeled) fraction of electrons that escape recombination - see figure 35.22 (left).
+The free electron yield from the passage of a charged particle can be calculated from 'W{el}' = 23.6 eV [273], the energy deposit that generates one ion-electron pair, the dE/dx of the particle, and 'R' the (unfortunately labeled) fraction of electrons that escape recombination - see figure 35.22 (left).
 Measurements of electron yield have been made at various electric fields and at different ionization densities [274-278] and show good consistency.
 Of the models proposed to predict recombination [279, 280], none is fully successful; the so-called 'box model' [281] which considers the situation of mobile electrons and stationary ions makes more realistic assumptions than previous models and its form is commonly used.
-The data from [277] which are some of the most comprehensive are described by the form $R = \frac{0.8}{(1+0.049(dE/dx)/\rho\mathcal{E})}$ where dE/dx is in MeV g-1 cm and $\mathcal{E}$ in kV/cm.
+The data from [277] which are some of the most comprehensive are described by the form $R = \frac{0.8}{(1+0.049(dE/dx)/\rho\mathcal{E})}$ where dE/dx is in MeV g-1 cm2 and \mathcal{E} in kV/cm.
 At a drift field of 500 V/cm, R for a minimum ionizing particle is ~ 70%.
 A comprehensive summary and analysis of charge yield is given in [282].

 The movement of the free electron charge towards the charge sensors is characterized by the drift velocity, the charge loss due to impurities, and the diffusion.
 The drift velocity depends on the strength of the electric field and slightly on the argon temperature (see table 35.9); a measurement of drift velocity vs electric field from [283] with a fit from [284] is shown in 35.22 (right).
 At an electric field of 500 V/cm, the drift velocity is ~ 1.55 m/ms at 89 K. The charge loss depends on the purity of the liquid.
-For a drift of duration, t, the fraction of charge that survives to the sense electrodes is $e^{-t/\tau}$ where $\tau$ is the electron lifetime.
-Values of $\tau$ exceeding tens of ms have been achieved [285-287].
+For a drift of duration, t, the fraction of charge that survives to the sense electrodes is $e^{-t/\tau}$ where τ is the electron lifetime.
+Values of τ exceeding tens of ms have been achieved [285-287].
 Diffusion broadens the charge distribution as it travels to the sensor.
-The diffusion coefficient, D, defines the contribution to the spatial distribution of the charge at the sensor from diffusion after a drift of time, t, via $\sigma_D^2 = 2Dt$ .
-Several measurements of the longitudinal diffusion component, $D_L$ , have been made with a typical value around 0.4 mm/ms [276,288-290].
+The diffusion coefficient, D, defines the contribution to the spatial distribution of the charge at the sensor from diffusion after a drift of time, t, via $\sigma_D^2 = 2Dt$.
+Several measurements of the longitudinal diffusion component, D_L , have been made with a typical value around 0.4 mm2/ms [276, 288-290].
 For a 3 ms drift, this gives a contribution of $(0.4 \cdot 6)^{1/2}$ mm, ~ 1.5 mm, to the spread of the charge.

-The scintillation light comes from the decay of excited argon dimers, $Ar_2^$ , (excimers) produced through direct excitation and through recombination of ionized argon ions and electrons [303].
+The scintillation light comes from the decay of excited argon dimers, Ar_2^ , (excimers) produced through direct excitation and through recombination of ionized argon ions and electrons [303].
 The contribution of the latter process is reduced in the presence of an electric field as shown in figure 35.22, (left).
-The excimer is produced either in a singlet ('allowed' decay) or in a triplet spin state
+The excimer is produced either in a singlet ('allowed' decay) or in a triplet spin state ('forbidden' (spin-flip) decay), with lifetimes of ~ 6 ns and ~ 1.5 μ s respectively.
+The states are almost degenerate and photons are emitted, somewhat inconveniently [304], in the VUV with a spectrum peaked at 128 nm with a ±8 nm (FWHM) spread [295].
+The relative populations of the two states depends on the ionization density; typically 1:3 (singlet:triplet) for minimum ionizing and 3:1 for highly ionizing nuclear fragments [299].
+As described in Section 36.4.1, this effect is exploited in argon-based WIMP dark matter searches to distinguish electromagnetic background